Voice Input

 Spoken Commands (Default, English Only)

-With the spoken-command strategy selected, you can say formatting commands while dictating:
+With the spoken-command strategy selected, you can say formatting commands while dictating.
+Daintree applies them in post-processing and strips them from the transcript:

 Manual Enter

-With the manual strategy, paragraph breaks are inserted by pressing Enter only.
+With the manual strategy, paragraph breaks come from pressing Enter only.
 Spoken formatting commands are disabled.
-Choose this if you dictate in a non-English language or prefer explicit control over paragraph breaks.
+Choose this if you dictate in a non-English language, or if you want explicit control over paragraph breaks.

 AI Text Correction